cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 Please modify the following properties in `config/properties.yaml`:
 - `query_endpoint`^ : SPARQL endpoint for Query operations
 - `update_endpoint`^ : SPARQL endpoint for UPDATE operations
 ^*Endpoints are required to query for metadata in tileset and interactions during visualisation*

+In `config/properties.yaml`, there are also optional properties for appending IRI and name for the solar panel or sewage tileset.
+If required, please ensure both IRI and name are populated for the corresponding tileset.
+When not in use, please leave an empty string.
+- solar_panel_tileset_iri
+- solar_panel_tileset_name
+- sewage_tileset_iri
+- sewage_tileset_name

 If you are deploying this on the stack, ensure that your `properties.yaml` and IFC file is placed at the corresponding bind mount location.
-A sample stack-based properties is available in `config/properties.yaml_stack` but requires editing for the name of your stack and desired namespaces.
+A sample stack-based properties is available in `config/properties.yaml_stack` but requires editing for the name of your stack, desired namespaces, and optional IRIs or names.

 ### 2.2 API
 Instructions for the agent and its various API routes can be found at the API root `http://localhost:5105/`.
 Users can visit this route in any browser to verify if the agent is running.